 Newer research is showing that even mildly elevated blood sugar levels (below the diagnostic threshold for gestational diabetes) can increase the risk of certain birth defects, including congenital heart defects, which is bringing a lot more attention to non-GD reasons to prioritize a lower-carb, real food way of eating.

-For someone who has been diagnosed with GD, what are the first steps they should take right away and what resources do you recommend?
+For someone who has been diagnosed with GD, what are the first steps they should take right away?

 I believe that pregnancy is a wonderful opportunity, for many, to transform their relationship with food and develop new habits.
 What advice do you have for women during the postpartum period and beyond?